-\section{Alzheimer's Disease Neuroimaging Initiative Data}
+\subsection{Alzheimer's disease neuroimaging initiative data}

 The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a multisite study that aims to improve the prevention and treatment of Alzheimer's disease (AD).
-AD is a neuro-degenerative disease, resulting in the decline of some cognitive impairments that causes behavioral deficits.
-Data including magnetic resonance images, demographic variables, genetic markers, and AD assessment scale cognitive score(ADASCS) were collected to understand AD and human brain \citep{rhinn2013integrative, hibar2015common}.
-In this study, we focus on an important brain region: hippocampus, which is typically firstly damaged by AD, leading to the first clinical manifestations in the form of episodic memory deficits \citep{weiner2013adni}.
-By applying our method for the data preprocessed by \citet{kong2018flcrm}, we are interested in factors that affect hippocampus.
+AD is a neurodegenerative disease, resulting in the decline of some cognitive impairments that cause behavioral deficits.
+Data including magnetic resonance images, demographic variables, genetic markers, and AD assessment scale cognitive score (ADASCS) were collected to study AD and the human brain.
+In this study, we focus on a critical brain region: the hippocampus, which is typically firstly damaged by AD, leading to the first clinical manifestations in the form of episodic memory deficits \citep{weiner2013adni}.
+By applying our method for the data preprocessed by \citet{kong2018flcrm}, we are interested in factors that affect the hippocampus.

-The preprocessed data contain left and right hippocampus for 373 individuals, each of which is characterized by 15,000 radial distances on the left and right hippocampus surfaces, where the radial distance is defined as the Euclidean distance between the corresponding vertex on the surface and the medial core of the hippocampus (see Figure~\ref{fig:real-radial-distance}.a).
-From a functional curve example exhibited in Figure~\ref{fig:real-radial-distance}.b, we see that the functional curve have a obvious fluctuation and periodicity.
-And thus, to capture the main variation of functional curves, like \citet{kong2018flcrm}, we smooth the functional curves by applying functional principal component analysis \citep{ramsay1997functional} to left and right surfaces, respectively.
-For each hippocampus, we find the top nine functional principal components can explain 99\% of the total variance.
+The preprocessed data contain the left and right hippocampus of 373 individuals, each of which is characterized by 15,000 radial distances on the left and right hippocampus surfaces, where the radial distance is defined as the Euclidean distance between the corresponding vertex on the surface and the medial core of the hippocampus (see Figure~\ref{fig:real-radial-distance}(a)).
+From a functional curve example exhibited in Figure~\ref{fig:real-radial-distance}(b), we see that the functional curve has an obvious fluctuation and periodicity.
+And thus, to capture the main variation of functional curves, like \citet{kong2018flcrm}, we apply smoothing and functional principal component analysis \citep{ramsay1997functional} on the functional curves of left and right surfaces, respectively.
+We find that the top nine functional principal components for each hippocampus can explain 99\% of the total variance.

 We consider gender, age, handedness, marital status, education length, retirement, Apolipoprotein E (APOE) 3-allele haplotype (i.e., the $\epsilon$2, $\epsilon$3, and $\epsilon$4 variants), and the ADASCS.
 The ADASCS is quantitatively evaluated behavioral deficits caused by AD, and the higher the ADASCS is, the more severe the deficits are.